Address:

 • For treatment-resistant depression—those not helped by antidepressants can benefit

-• No drug side effects—no reported nausea, weight gain, dry mouth or decreased sex drive
+• No side effects—no reported nausea, weight gain, dry mouth or decreased sex drive

 • Long-lasting—after initial 4-6 weeks, maintenance may or may not be needed later